Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> 6th Dragoons

 King's Guidon: crimson field decorated with the rose and thistle conjoined surmounted by a crown.
 Underneath the central decoration: the king's motto “Dieu et mon Droit”.
 In the first and fourth corners the White Horse in a compartment.
 In the second and third corners: the rank of the regiment (VI.
 D.) in silver characters on a yellow ground.

-Regimental Guidon: yellow field with its centre decorated with the regimental badge (the castle of Inniskilling within a wreath).
+Regimental Guidon: yellow field with its centre decorated with the regimental badge (the castle of Inniskilling on a blue field) within a wreath.
 In the first and fourth corners the White Horse in a red compartment.
 In the second and third corners: the rank of the regiment (VI.
 D.) on a red ground within a small wreath of roses and thistles.

 Funcken, Liliane and Fred: Les uniformes de la guerre en dentelle